ajschumacher/dshincd.github.io/_posts/blog/2015-05-09-feautre-scaling.md

 X_test_std = std_scalar.transform(X_test)
 {% endhighlight %}

-Scaling has a big impact on the quality of some models (SVM, kNN), a small impact on others (logistic regression, decision trees), and no impact on Naive Bayes (since the model does feature scaling by design):
+Normalizing to standard normal scale has a big impact on the quality of some models (SVM, kNN), a small impact on others (logistic regression, decision trees), and no impact on Naive Bayes (since the model does feature scaling by design):

 ![scaled_roc](/images/scaled_roc.png)

 [Check out my code](/articles/Feature scaling demo.html)

+There are many other ways to transform your variables, scaling being only one class of ways, and it's definitely worth exploring to try to improve the predictive power and fits of your models.